nzakas/understandinges6/manuscript/03-Functions.md

 console.log(arrowFunction());       // 5
 ```

 Inside `createArrowFunctionReturningFirstArg()`, the `arguments[0]` element is referenced by the created arrow function.
 That reference contains the first argument passed to the `createArrowFunctionReturningFirstArg()` function.
 When the arrow function is later executed, it returns `5`, which was the first argument passed to `createArrowFunctionReturningFirstArg()`.
-Even though the arrow function is no longer in the scope of the function that created it, `arguments` remains accessible as a lexical binding.
+Even though the arrow function is no longer in the scope of the function that created it, `arguments` remains accessible due to scope chain resolution of the `arguments` identifier.

 ### Identifying Arrow Functions